jimniels/blog/posts/2023-01-23-short-history-of-port-numbers.md

-# A Short History of Port Numbers in Web Development
+# A Short, Totally Unofficial, History of Port Numbers in Web Development

 As I go through my daily work in web dev, I constantly have questions bouncing around in my head that are too low of a priority to really research.
 But, when they bounce around in my head long enough, my curiosity won’t let me sit idly by.